microsoft/azure-pipelines-tasks/Tasks/AzureFunctionAppV1/README.md

 ##### Azure Function

-The task is used to deploy a Web  project to an existing Azure Web App.
-The Web App should exist prior to running the task.
-The Web App can be created from the [Azure portal](https://azure.microsoft.com/en-in/documentation/videos/azure-app-service-web-apps-with-yochay-kiriaty/) and [configured](https://azure.microsoft.com/en-us/documentation/articles/web-sites-configure/) there.
-Alternatively, the [Azure PowerShell task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/AzurePowerShell) can be used to run [AzureRM PowerShell scripts](https://msdn.microsoft.com/en-us/library/mt619237.aspx) to provision and configure the Web App.
+The task is used to deploy an Auzre Functions project to an existing Azure Function.
+The Azure Function app should exist prior to running the task.
+The Azure Function App can be created from the [Azure portal](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal) .
+Alternatively, the [Azure PowerShell task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/AzurePowerShell) can be used to run [AzureRM PowerShell scripts](https://msdn.microsoft.com/en-us/library/mt619237.aspx) to provision and configure the Azure Functions.

 The task can be used to deploy [Azure Functions](https://azure.microsoft.com/en-in/services/functions/) (Windows/Linux).